The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Weak binormal and total torsion of polygonals

-In particular, the arc-length parameterization $\ttt_P:[0,C]\to\Sph^2$, where $C:=\calL(\ttt_P)=\TC(P)$, is Lipschitz-continuous and piecewise smooth, with $|\dot\ttt_P|=1$ everywhere except to a finite number of points, the edges of the tangent indicatrix $\ttt_P$, which correspond to the interior segments of the polygonal $P$. \er Milnor then defined the total absolute torsion of $P$ through the formula:
+In particular, the arc-length parameterization $\ttt_P:[0,C]\to\Sph^2$, where $C:=\calL(\ttt_P)=\TC(P)$, is Lipschitz-continuous and piecewise smooth, with $|\dot\ttt_P|=1$ everywhere except to a finite number of points, the edges of the tangent indicatrix $\ttt_P$, which correspond to the interior segments of the polygonal $P$. \er \br With the previous assumptions on $P$, see Remark~\ref{Ralign}, the total absolute torsion of $P$ can be equivalently defined through the formula: